-The State of California is unique in requiring all draft environmental rule-makings originated by the California Environmental Protection Agency (Cal/EPA) to undergo independent external scientific peer review.
+The State of California is unique in requiring all draft environmental rule-makings originated by the California Environmental Protection Agency (CalEPA) to undergo independent external scientific and economic peer review.

-The mission of the Cal/EPA Interagency Agreement for Scientific Review is to contract with the University of California at Berkeley to provide to Cal/EPA, upon request, the names of pre-screened qualified candidate reviewers for these statutorily-mandated science reviews of draft rule-makings by any of the five boards, departments, or offices (BDOs) that constitute Cal/EPA:
+The mission of the CalEPA Interagency Agreement for Scientific Review is to contract with the University of California at Berkeley to provide to CalEPA, upon request, the names of pre-screened qualified candidate reviewers for these statutorily-mandated scientific and economic peer reviews of draft rule-makings by any of the six boards, departments, or offices (BDOs) that constitute CalEPA:

-- The Office of Environmental Health Hazard Assessment (OEHHA), and
+- Office of Environmental Health Hazard Assessment (OEHHA), and

-Our responsibility is to identify candidate reviewers from a global pool of highly-qualified scientists and recruit them to serve the State of California in this process.
-Conflict-of-interest determination of all candidates is managed independently by Cal/EPA.
-The current Interagency Agreement is in force for five years, expiring on June 30, 2016.
+Our responsibility is to identify candidate reviewers from a global pool of highly-qualified scientists and economists, then recruit them to serve the State of California in this important process.
+Conflict-of-interest determination of all candidates is managed independently by CalEPA.
+The current Interagency Agreement expires on June 30, 2021.